 A Sediment and Erosion Control Plan shall also be included as part of the Stormwater Management Plan.
 The plan shall demonstrate how the erosion and siltation and their effects will be contained and minimized on the Subdivision Lands both during and after construction.
-The Sediment and Erosion Control Plan shall form part of the Stormwater Management Plan and the developer shall also obtain written approval of this plan from Lower Trent Conservation.
+The Sediment and Erosion Control Plan shall form part of the Stormwater Management Plan.